 You seem to have made lots of concept sketches.

 That's true.
 I didn't know how much would recreated in the game.
 In terms of that material, once I got the setting, I just started fleshing things out.
 After all, that's just the way Mr. Yonemitsu likes to cook.

-Did you come up with the Abnormals' unusual attacks?
+Did you come up with the Grotesques' unusual attacks?

-What is your favorite Abnormal in "Baroque" currently?
+What is your favorite Grotesque in "Baroque" currently?

 Oh right.
 Maybe Jerryrom is my favorite?
 I also particularily like guns, so the first Angelic Rifle I designed was like a P90 which is a strange sci-fi shaped gun, that was the kind of direction I wanted to take it in.
 Well anyway, I'm rambling (laughs), but the current 3D model hanging from the hero's back is the completed version of the Angelic Rifle.